South Sudan is facing coronavirus after already enduring years of conflict, ongoing food insecurity and climate challenges.

 You are supporting local organisations who have on-the-ground expertise to tackle coronavirus and help more families survive.

-We are also working with women’s groups to protect wives, mothers and girlfriends from the risk of domestic violence during lockdown.
+We are also working with women’s groups to protect wives, mothers and girlfriends from the risk of domestic violence during lockdown and working to provide access to counselling and other services.

 How has your work changed since the outbreak?

-We need to continue delivering peace building projects, as well as responding to the immediate needs of communities during this emergency.
+Despite the challenges, our lifesaving work needs to continue.
+We need to continue delivering peacebuilding projects, as well as responding to the immediate needs of communities during this emergency.

 We are following advice from the World Health Organization and the government to reduce the numbers of people at training sessions, increasing handwashing, and translating all materials into local languages.

-We are getting seeds to farming families along with emergency food packages, and continuing to provide practical training and help so that they can adapt to climate change.
+Each year, we operate under the pressure to reach communities before the rainy season comes – road access becomes much harder and families need to have planted by the time the rains come.
+We are getting seeds to farming families along with emergency food packages and continuing to provide practical training and help so that they can adapt to climate change.